 Individuals may sometimes win matches, but our four one-day competition wins have all been by the team.
 We have a spirited team identity and a strong desire to win.
 That is what I try to encourage.
 Somerset cricket was not like that in the past.
-When I started playing in 1969, Somerset came last in the Championship, last but one in the new Sunday League, and were knocked out in the first round of the Gillette Cup.
+When I started playing in 1969, Somerset came last in the Championship, last but not least in the new Sunday League, and were knocked out in the first round of the Gillette Cup.
 None of this was surprising.

-A capped player gets £7000.
+A capped player gets £7,000.
 That is a lot more than the £12.50 a week I earned during my first season.
 But a county player is not really any better off now unless he can play in Tests.
 That is why a benefit year is so imperative, predominantly for the average player.
 Also, there is little job security.
 My contract is re-negotiated every year, so a serious injury could be very costly.
 Fortunately, I have been lucky with injuries.
-After eight years as an opening bat every one of my fingers is intact, not a single break.
+After eight years as an opening bat, every one of my fingers is intact—not a single break.
 I can’t say the same for my teeth.

 My eyesight became blurred; it was like looking through a rain-covered window.
-For a while I wore glasses.
+For a while, I wore glasses.
 But I don’t seem to need them anymore.
 Despite that blow, I have had my fair share of luck.
 One instance was when I was facing Michael Holding during the Old Trafford Test three years ago.
-The second ball of my first innings pitched well outside the off stump and somehow flew over the middle and leg.
+The second ball of my first inning pitched well outside the off stump and somehow flew over the middle and leg.
 It was the best ball I had ever received.

 I have always enjoyed the feeling you get from growing plants from seed.
 My father felt the same.
 He was a brilliant grower of dahlias, as well as a preparer of cricket pitches.
 He brought me to Weston-super-Mare when I was three days old, and I have lived there ever since.
 One thing I regret is the few Sundays I get off to relax and play golf.

 I can’t imagine a greater pleasure than to play around Wentworth or Sunningdale, just to relieve the pressures of full-time cricket.
-When I finish playing I would like to run my own market garden.
+When I finish playing, I would like to run my own market garden.
 I used to work in one during my first few winters with the Somerset team.
-It meant an early start, which is why I am now an early riser, and why I am usually in bed by 11.
+It meant an early start, which is why I am now an early riser and why I am usually in bed by 11.